-Name of Director Kartar Singh Thakral Date of Appointment 7 October 1993 Date of last re-election (if applicable) 27 April 2018 Age 87 Country of principal residence Singapore The Board's comments on this re-election (including rationale, selection criteria, and the search and nomination process) The Nomination Committee ("NC") and the Board have reviewed the re-election of Mr. Kartar Singh Thakral ("Mr. Kartar Singh") taking into consideration his quality of participation, attendance, time commitment, contribution and performance when discharging his duties and responsibilities.
-Mr. Kartar Singh has extensive knowledge in all the areas in which the Group operates.
-He has an excellent record in steering the Group successfully through its peaks and troughs through many business cycles.
-His foresight and astute reading of the macro economic trends have continuously benefitted the Group.
-The sale of the Group's Hong Kong warehouse at the height of the property cycle is one example of his foresight.
-He was pivotal in the re-positioning of the Group's businesses, and entry into the Japanese and Australia investments are now being rewarded.
-Mr. Kartar Singh continues to provide insight and guidance on the Group's operations and contributes effectively in his role as an Executive Director and at the Board, Board Committee and operational levels.
-The NC and the Board recommend the re-election of Mr. Kartar Singh as an Executive Director of the Company.
-Whether appointment is executive, and if so, the area of responsibility Executive Director.
-Provides insights and guidance on the Group's operations.
-Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Executive Director and Investment Committee Member.
+Name of Director Inderbethal Singh Thakral Date of Appointment 12 August 1994 Date of last re-election (if applicable) 30 April 2019 Age 62 Country of principal residence China The Board's comments on this re-election (including rationale, selection criteria, board diversity considerations, and the search and nomination process) The Nomination Committee ("NC") and the Board have reviewed the re-election of Mr. Inderbethal Singh Thakral ("Mr. Bethal") taking into consideration his quality of participation, attendance, time commitment, contribution and performance when discharging his duties and responsibilities.
+Mr. Bethal played an instrumental role in the listing of the Group back in 1995, as well as the transformation of the Group including the growth of its real estate investment business in markets such as Japan, Australia and Singapore leading to the broadening of the Group's income streams beyond China.
+He has also successfully led the repositioning of the Group's lifestyle business to focus on beauty, fragrance and lifestyle brands.
+Mr. Bethal continues to spearhead the Group's strategic growth in various real estate investment markets for positive and sustainable returns.
+He has the business knowledge and skills essential for leading and managing the Group's operations and contributes effectively in his role as the Group Chief Executive Officer ("CEO") and an Executive Director as well as at the Board, Board Committee and operational levels.
+The NC and the Board recommend the re-election of Mr. Bethal as an Executive Director of the Company.
+With the re-election of Mr. Bethal, the NC and the Board continue to be satisfied that the Board has an appropriate level of independence and diversity of though and background in its composition to enable it to make decisions in the best interests of the Company.
+Whether appointment is executive, and if so, the area of responsibility Executive.
+Mr. Bethal is responsible for leading the Group's business operations.
+He spearheads the Group's strategic growth in various real estate investment markets including Japan, Australia and Singapore for positive and sustainable returns in addition to leading the Group's lifestyle business in China, including Hong Kong.
+He also oversees the management and development of the Group's over-50s lifestyle resorts under the GemLife brand in Australia.
+Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Executive Director, the Group CEO and a member of the Company's Investment Committee.
 Professional qualifications None.